 Arizona Statutory Agent Requirements

 The state of Arizona requires that every business entity retain and maintain an in-state statutory agent.
 The term “statutory agent” is interchangeable with the terms “resident agent” and "registered agent" used by other states.

 The purpose of an Arizona Statutory Agent is to provide a legal, physical address where: persons are available during normal business hours to facilitate legal service of process* in the event of a legal action or lawsuit; and state government can send official documents required each year for tax and legal purposes, such as tax notices and annual report notices.

-The Property Managers at Ashford Management Services do not provide these services however we recommend:
+The Property Managers at Ashford Management Services do not provide these services.

-Owners of investment property are considered to be a business and must adhere to Arizona Statutory Agent Requirments as well as Maricopa County Assesor Requirments.
-In addition, investment property owners are required to obtain a business transaction sales tax privedlege license (TPT) through the Arizona Department of Revenue.
+Owners of investment property are considered to be a business and must adhere to Arizona Statutory Agent Requirments as well as Maricopa County Assessor Requirments.
+In addition, investment property owners are required to obtain a business transaction sales tax privilege license (TPT) through the Arizona Department of Revenue.